SKIP TO MAIN CONTENT

 Photo Source: UTD Bee Campus USA

 UT Dallas sits in Texas’ Blackland Prairie.
 The Blackland Prairie region is a strip of dark, rich soil encompassing much of Dallas and following the I-35 corridor.
 Facilities Management has established a No-Mow Zone to encourage native prairie grasses and give plants an opportunity to reestablish.
 Mowing less and planting native species are a key part of our prairie restoration program.
 An eight-acre area on the southwest corner of campus is the home of the restoration and our largest Monarch Waystation.
 Native pollinators, like Monarch butterflies, Bumblebees, Mason Bees, and Honeybees, are crucial to the proliferation of many flowering and fruit producing plants.
 Office of Sustainability employees also upkeep the area by planting milkweed, a plant native to the North Texas area, each year.
-An organic land care experiment was also conducted by the Office of Sustainability in 2019.
-By using a soil compaction tested, also known as a penetrometer, the office was able to detect the level of compaction in an easily quantifiable and comparable way.
+In fall 2022, the Office experimented with four different kinds of cover crops to increase nitrogen in the soil and to reduce soil compaction, and incorporated the findings into the UTD Eco Hub.

 Tree Campus Higher Ed